mui/mui-x/docs/data/date-pickers/accessibility/accessibility.md

 Level AA meets the most commonly encountered conformance guidelines.
 This is the most common target for organizations so it is what we aim to support.

-The WAI-ARIA Authoring Practices includes examples on [Date Picker Dialog](https://www.w3.org/WAI/ARIA/apg/patterns/dialog-modal/examples/datepicker-dialog/) and [Date Picker Spin Button](https://www.w3.org/WAI/ARIA/apg/patterns/spinbutton/examples/datepicker-spinbuttons/) that provide valuable information on how to optimize the accessibility of the Date and Time Pickers.
+The WAI-ARIA Authoring Practices includes examples on [Date Picker Dialog](https://www.w3.org/WAI/ARIA/apg/patterns/dialog-modal/examples/datepicker-dialog/) and [Date Picker Spin Button](https://www.w3.org/WAI/ARIA/apg/patterns/spinbutton/examples/datepicker-spinbuttons/) patterns, which provide valuable information on how to optimize the accessibility of these components.

 ## Screen reader compatibility